 \subsection{Equations of state}

 We will consider three equations of state to investigate the effects of large enthalpy jumps, temperature limitations and $c_s^2 \neq 1/3$ on the hydrodynamic solutions.
-Let us parametrize the large enthalpy jump by some large number $N$, and assume that low-enthalpy phase quantities are suppressed by\footnote{ The inspiration for this suppression factor comes from holography and large $N$ gauge theories, where the high-enthalpy phase has $N^2$ degrees of freedom, and the low-enthalpy phase $\mathcal O(1)$.
-However, we don't take any other assumptions from holography, so the results we obtain are general for models with a large enthalpy jump. } $1/N^2$.
+Let us parametrize the large enthalpy jump by some large number $N$, and assume that low-enthalpy phase quantities are suppressed by\footnote{ The inspiration for this suppression factor comes from confining holographic and large-$N$ gauge theories, where the high-enthalpy phase has $N^2$ degrees of freedom fand the low-enthalpy phase $\mathcal O(1)$.
+However, we do not take any other assumptions from holography, so the results we obtain are general for models with a large enthalpy jump. } $1/N^2$.

 \paragraph*{Dark SU(N) model} We consider the model of~\cite{Nitti:2008za,Nitti:2009jd}, which is based on a holographic description of a confinement/deconfinement PT.
 The thermodynamic equation of state can be obtained following the approach described in~\cite{Nitti:2008za}, which we will not repeat here, but we demonstrate the pressure and sound speed of the high-enthalpy phase in fig.~\ref{fig:high_eos}.
 We see that the sound speed deviates strongly from $c_s^2 = 1/3$.
 At the nucleation temperature $T_n = 0.993 T_c$~\cite{Morgante:2022zvc}, $c_s^2 = 0.103$.
 Note that the model only describes the high-enthalpy phase, which ceases to exist at $T<T_{\rm min, SU(N)}$.
 Even though we leave $N$ as a free parameter, the model implicitly assumes that $N$ is large, as contributions that are smaller than $\mathcal O(N^2)$ are neglected.
 For the low-enthalpy phase, we will assume the equation of state proposed by~\cite{Leitao:2014pda} (although we will find that nothing depends on this for large $N$)